W2Wizard/FlaxDocs/manual/graphics/materials/material-nodes/nodes/constant.md

 ## Example

-In this example we can multiply a constant float with Texcoords, this results in a tiling effect, the higher the number the more tiling occurs.
+In this example we can multiply a constant float with [Texcoords](textures.md), this results in a tiling effect, the higher the number the more tiling occurs.
 Notice that Texcoords is a vector2 and our float constant multiplies it.

-TODO: More examples

 ![example](../media/examples/constant-example.png)